brittonlaroche/Confluent-Kafka-Vector-Search-Prompt-Inference/README.md

 +-----------+------------------+--------------------+--------------------------+-------------------------------------------------+------------------------+
 ```

-You can use a specific model number like number 4 with the command:
+You can use a specific model number like number 4 with the sql statement:

 ```sql
 SELECT sessionid, json_response FROM user_prompts,